Things to Do at Grand Teton That Go Beyond Scenic Overlooks

 Family-Friendly Exploration Spots

 After full days of trails, lakes, and wildlife, some of the most refreshing things to do at Grand Teton happen just outside the park.
-Jackson offers a thoughtful mix of dining, shopping, and light adventure that feels relaxed and memorable.
+Jackson offers a thoughtful mix of dining, shopping, and adventure that feels relaxed and memorable.

 Here are a few stops worth building into your itinerary: